diefergil/personal-notes/docs/python/apis/flask.md

 ```

 Then, open your web browser and navigate to `http://127.0.0.1:5000/`.
 You should
-see the text "Hello, World!" displayed.
+see the text 'Hello, World!' displayed.

 ## Add more routes